-I am an Associate Professor (effective 8/2019) in the Department of Psychology & Neuroscience (Clinical & CNS Area Groups), a core faculty member of the interdepartmental Neuroscience and Cognitive Science (NACS) Program and the Maryland Neuroimaging Center (MNC), and the Director of the Affective and Translational Neuroscience Laboratory at the University of Maryland.
-My work is supported by the NIMH and NIDA and has led to more than 70 papers and chapters.
-I am Co-Editor of The Nature of Emotion (Oxford University Press), an Associate Editor at Neuropsychologia and Cognition & Emotion, and have co-edited two special issues focused on the neurobiology of emotional states, traits, and disorders.
-I am an active member of the Hierarchical Taxonomy of Psychopathology (HiTOP) consortium and regularly review grant applications for the NIH and NSF.
-At Maryland, I have had the good fortune to mentor a number of excellent trainees and develop new courses on emotion, individual differences, and the brain.
+I am an Associate Professor in the Department of Psychology (Clinical & CNS Area Groups), core faculty member of the interdepartmental Neuroscience and Cognitive Science (NACS) Program and the Maryland Neuroimaging Center (MNC), and Director of the Affective and Translational Neuroscience Laboratory at the University of Maryland.
+My work is supported by the NIH and has led to >75 papers and chapters.
+I was Co-Editor of The Nature of Emotion, serve as a handling editor at several journals (eLife, Neuropsychologia, Cognition & Emotion, Scientific Reports), and co-edited two special issues focused on the neurobiology of emotional states, traits, and disorders.
+I am an active member of the Hierarchical Taxonomy of Psychopathology (HiTOP) consortium and regularly review grant applications for the NIH, NSF, and other funders.
+Most of my work is focused on understanding the nature and brain bases of anxiety-related states, traits, and disorders.
+When extreme, anxiety contributes to a variety of debilitating, treatment-resistant mental illnesses, including internalizing disorders, addiction, and schizophrenia.
+To understand the origins and course of this liability, my group uses a range of tools—including multimodal neuroimaging (MRI, PET), psychophysiology, neuroendocrine measures, ecological momentary assessment (EMA), semi-structured clinical and life-stress interviews, and genetic analyses—in pediatric anxiety patients, young adults, and monkeys.
+Our imaging research highlights the importance of a distributed circuit encompassing the amygdala, bed nucleus of the stria terminalis, periaqueductal gray, anterior insula, and mid-cingulate cortex.

 - Cognitive and Neural Systems (CNS)